poteminr/poteminr/README.md

 ### Hey ✌🏻, I'm Roman, Data Scientist
 I have been doing machine learning for 3 years.
+The main field of activity is Natural Language Processing.
+Applied math student.
 My hobbies are graphic design and film photography.